 Only two buses stop here, 72 and 81.
 Once you arrive at the Shek Lei Pui Reservoir bus stop, don’t be startled by the number of monkeys!
 Tai Po Road cuts between Kam Shan Country Park and Lion Rock Country Park, the area which is home to Hong Kong’s macaque population.
 They won’t bother you, as long as you don’t bother them.

-Walk down the road for about 150 metres till you see the entrance for Eagle’s Nest Nature Trail on the left.
+Walk down the road for about 150 metres till you see the entrance to Eagle’s Nest Nature Trail on the left.

 To the first lookout point